 So how is it that Netflix can show some content in Japan, but not elsewhere?
 The answer is to do with copyright restrictions.
 When a service like Netflix wants to be able to stream a particular movie or TV show, they must pay the copyright holder for the rights to show it.
 However, the rights have to be purchased separately for each country.
 So you could buy the rights to stream a film in the Japan, but you would have to buy the rights to stream the same movie in US separately.

-Using A VPN To Unblock Netflix
+Using A VPN To Unblock Netflix From Japan

 The advantage of this encryption-and-proxy process is not only an improvement in your online security and privacy, but also the ability to get around regional restrictions.
 When you connect to a VPN server, your data appears to originate from the location of the server rather than your actual location.
 You will be assigned an IP address corresponding to the country of the server rather than your real IP address.
-This means that if you are based in the US and then connect to a server in the Japan, you will be assigned a Japanese IP address.
-Then, when you visit the Netflix website, the site will think that you are coming from the Japan and therefore let you access all of the Netflix Japan content, even though you are actually based in the US.
+This means that if you are based in the US and then connect to a server in Japan, you will be assigned a Japanese IP address.
+Then, when you visit the Japanese Netflix website, the site will think that you are coming from Japan and therefore let you access all of the Netflix Japan content, even though you are actually based in the US.

 The only problem with this process is that Netflix has started to use VPN blocking software to stop users from using a VPN on their site.
 This VPN blocking software detects if a VPN is being used through criteria such as whether there are multiple users accessing the site from the same IP address, or whether your IP address is in a range known to be used by VPN services.
-If the software detects VPN use, then your connection will be refused and you won’t be able to stream Netflix videos.
-This is why most VPNs don’t work with Netflix any more.
-However, the good news is that there are still some VPNs that do work with Netflix, and we’ve identified the particular providers that users can use to unblock the service.
+If the software detects VPN use, then your connection will be refused and you won’t be able to stream Netflix videos; instead, you’ll be served the dreaded Netflix proxy error.

 Editor’s note: there is an ongoing battle of blocking and unblocking efforts between Netflix and VPNs.
-All our recommendations make a noble attempt at staying ahead of the game, but it is inevitable that there will be times when when Netflix prevails and blocks even the best VPNs.
-In such case, we recommend that you try various servers apart from the ones previously proven to work.
+All our recommendations make a noble attempt at staying ahead of the game, but it is inevitable that there will be times when Netflix prevails and blocks even the best VPNs.
+In such cases, we recommend that you try various servers apart from the ones previously proven to work.
 Barring that, the best antidote for the problem is giving VPN providers time to adapt, which can range from a few hours to several weeks.
 Unfortunate, but that’s the price you pay for unlimited global content.
-We’ll take it!
+We’ll take it.

-VPNs To Unblock Netflix Japan
+How To Choose A Great VPN To Unblock Netflix Japan

 In order to find the best VPN provider for your needs to unblock Netflix Japan, we considered the following factors: